 Psychiatric Disorders in Male and Female Adult Jail Detainees

-The Health Disparities and Public Policy lab conducted the first large-scale epidemiologic studies of psychiatric disorders among male and female adult jail detainees.
+The Health Disparities and Public Policy program conducted the first large-scale epidemiologic studies of psychiatric disorders among male and female adult jail detainees.
 Between 1983 And 1995, a series of investigations examined (1) the prevalence of psychiatric disorders in jail detainees, and (2) whether detainees who had severe mental illnesses received treatment while in jail.
-Our findings highlight the discrepancy between jail detainees’ service needs and the services that they receive.
+Our findings highlight the discrepancy between jail detainees’ need for mental health services and the services that they receive.
 The data showed that of male detainees who needed psychiatric services, only 37 percent received them.
 Only 20 percent of female detainees who needed psychiatric services received them.
 Because jails were never intended to be psychiatric hospitals, few have the resources necessary to adequately treat the increasing numbers of detainees entering jails nationwide.
-The studies provided a model for epidemiologic research at other institutions.
-They also underscore the need for jails to systematically screen detainees upon admission, provide treatment during their stay, and refer for services after they are released.
+Our findings demonstrated that jails must systematically screen detainees upon admission, provide treatment during their stay, and refer them for services after they are released.

 Consequences of deinstitutionalization: The police as streetcorner psychiatrist

-Incarceration of the mentally ill disproportionately affects minorities, who are least likely to be able to afford mental health care.
-In an observational study of police officers, Health Disparities and Public Policy found that mentally ill persons had an arrest rate nearly double that of non–mentally ill persons.
+Incarceration of persons with psychiatric illnesses disproportionately affects minorities, who are least likely to be able to afford mental health care.
+In an observational study of police officers, our findings showed that mentally ill persons had an arrest rate nearly double that of non-mentally ill persons.
 Police reluctantly arrested mentally ill persons when a mental health evaluation and treatment would have been preferable but was not available.
 The findings suggested that reduced community services had resulted in mentally ill persons being “criminalized”; for many, arrest had supplanted hospitalization.
 The findings supported the thesis, set forth by public health experts, that for poor persons—especially racial/ethnic minorities—arrest and incarceration had become the entrée for receiving mental health services.
 The findings of this study were cited in amicus briefs to the Supreme Court, were used in many hearings by Congress, and highlighted the need for special diversion programs for mentally ill persons in the criminal justice system.